yo-yo-yo-jbo/virtual_memory_known_dlls/README.md

 # Virtual memory and KnownDlls
+Virtual Memory is instrumental to many native security concepts, as well as an important concept for modern operating systems.
+In this blogpost, I'd like to describe virtual memory and how it helps with performance while still enforcing cross-process security.

 ## Introduction to virtual memory
 [Virtual Memory](https://en.wikipedia.org/wiki/Virtual_memory) is a concept every programmer must know.
 The idea supports the concept of program address spaces - each program "believes" it has the entire memory to itself.
-This is also why two programs that run in parallel might have different values for the same address (POSIX):
+This is also why two programs that run in parallel might have different values for the same address.
+Here's a tiny program to demonstate this concept (I've done it for `POSIX` systems like Linux or macOS, but the concept is still true in Windows):

 ```c
 #include <stdio.h>